Motion of charged and spinning particle influenced by dark matter field surrounding a charged dyonic black hole: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, we have investigated the motion of two different classes of test particles: (\textit{i}) a massive test charged particle, and (\textit{ii}) a massive particle with spin $S$ moving in the space-time of charged dyonic black hole immersed in PFDM.
-To investigate the aforementioned, we first described the line element of the black hole using Eqns.~(\ref{metric}) and (\ref{F}), and horizons (i.e. the Cauchy hrizon $r_{-}$ and the event horizon $r_{+}=r_{h}$).
-The bounds on the charge parameters $Q_{e}$ and $Q_{m}$, and PFDM parameter $\lambda$ for which a black hole exists is obtained (see the shaded region of \cref{fig:QeQmlambda_region_plt}).
-It is observed that the shaded region for which black hole exists (i.e the event horizon $r_{h}$), first shrinks with increase in $\lambda$ up to a particular value and then grows again.
-Further, to examine the motion of these two types of particles (charged and spinning) in more depth, we separated the work into two parts: the first is devoted to the motion of a charge particle, while the second is entirely devoted to the motion of a spinning particle.
+{In this paper, we have investigated the motion of two different classes of test particles: (\textit{i}) a massive test particle with charge, and (\textit{ii}) a massive particle with spin $S$, moving in the space-time of a charged dyonic black hole immersed in PFDM.
+To investigate the aforementioned, we first described the line element of the black hole using \cref{eq:metric1,eq:F}, and {obtained the explicit expression for} horizons (i.e. the Cauchy horizon $r_{-}$ and the event horizon $r_{+}=r_{h}$) {in the limit $\lambda \ll M$}.
+The bounds on the charge parameters $Q_{e}$ and $Q_{m}$, and PFDM parameter $\lambda$ for which a black hole exists is {also} obtained (see the shaded region in \cref{fig:QeQmlambda_region_plt}).
+It is observed that {the horizon of the black hole is very sensitive to PFDM parameter $\lambda$ as} the shaded region for which black hole exists (i.e the event horizon $r_{h}$), first shrinks {and then grows again as parameter $\lambda$ rises} {(see \cref{fig:QeQmlambda_region_plt,fig:hor_dm})}}.